anelook/kafka-first-steps/README.rst

     ssl.keystore.password="password"
     ssl.key.password="password"

-5. In your cluster create a topic, for example for Aiven's managed version you can use the UI ` directly from the console <https://developer.aiven.io/docs/products/kafka/howto/create-topic.html>`_ 'customer-activity' with 3 partitions.
+5. In your cluster create a topic with the name *customer-activity* that contains 3 partitions, for example for Aiven's managed version you can use the UI and create a topic `directly from the console <https://developer.aiven.io/docs/products/kafka/howto/create-topic.html>`_.

 Now you're ready for demo exercises.
 In these demos we'll focus on a single topic that contains events based on customer activity in an online shop.

 Demo # 1: create a producer and a consumer
 -----------------------------------------------
-In this demo we'll look at a simple producer, that will send messages to the Kafka cluster; and a simple consumer that will read messages and print out their content.
+In this demo we'll look at a simple producer.
+This producer will send messages to the Kafka cluster; and a simple consumer will read messages and print out their content.

 1. Open the Java file ``ZooMazon.prodSimple`` - this is an example of a very simple producer.
 It generates a random message every second and sends it into the cluster.
 Run the method ``main`` to start the producer.
 2. If the configuration is set up correctly, you'll see output similar to this: